killuhwhale/reportr/README.md

   - Create a spread sheet with the difference between each sheet
     - Just copy and past each set into one sheet... comparing 2 rows

-  # Tests
-    - Test if PDF report is generated correctly, downloadFile maybe in the tests....

   # UI
     - Nutrient Application Analyses should be shown and be able to be deleted